TageMohammadat/TageMohammadat.github.io/index.md

 **Jan.
 2016 – Dec.
 2018**	&middot; **Scalable Multi-Processor System-on-Chip Platform over Ethernet**

-Thesis work developing Zynq-7000 MPSoC based fog computing node with emphasis on dynamic service reallocation, and process off-loading on the FPGA fabric using Network-on-Chip communication.
+Developing Zynq-7000 MPSoC based fog computing node with emphasis on dynamic service reallocation, and process off-loading on the FPGA fabric using network-on-chip communication.

 **Jan.
 2015 – Jun.
 2016**	&middot; **Single Event Upset Detector Experiment for KTH MiST Satellite Project**

 The project aims to demonstrate a proof of concept for a low-cost computer system suitable for low-earth orbit space applications by using self-healing and fault-tolerance design techniques.
-I designed Several Intellectual Property blocks in VHDL using Vivado Design Suite necessary for the operation of the system.
+I designed several intellectual property blocks in VHDL using Vivado design suite necessary for the operation of the system.

 **Feb.
 2014 – Aug.
-2014**	&middot; **Firmware Development for VHF Radio Transceiver** I was responsible for the embedded software design using Hybrid of TI-RTOS and IAR VisualState to create a low size scalable and Real-Time system on A9 core of the TI OMAP-L138 for VHF Radio Transceivers.
+2014**	&middot; **Firmware Development for VHF Radio Transceiver**

+I was responsible for the embedded software design using Hybrid of TI-RTOS and IAR VisualState to create a low size scalable and Real-Time system on A9 core of the TI OMAP-L138 for VHF Radio Transceivers.

 **Sep.
 2012 – May 2013**	&middot; **MEMS Accelerometer Design for Hydrocarbon Microctremor Analaysis**